 Visual cues are an easy way to cement characters in your brain.
 If you haven’t saved any images that make you think of your characters, that’s a great place to start.

 Now, I know not everyone loves spending hours scouring Pinterest for the ideal face shape or hair color or even whole person to perfectly encompass every minute detail about a character.

 I’m not asking you to do that.

 Chances are, though, that your character does bring forth a certain something.
-Maybe it’s a familiar eye color or a particular type of hat.
+Maybe it’s a specific eye color or a particular type of hat.
 Whatever it is, grab on to that something that makes you say, “This is Sir Jamison Crabcake,” and save that image in a place you can go back to it, if you need it (see suggestion #2 for a possible place to put it).

-Pause to say: if you do like to search Pinterest with the finest tooth comb for the perfect people, that’s a great route, too–and we should probably be friends because I do that a lot.
+Pause to say: if you do like to search Pinterest with the finest-tooth comb for the perfect people, that’s a great route, too–and we should probably be friends because I do that a lot.
 Follow me on Pinterest so we can obsess together!

 2) Story Bible